bids-standard/.github/CODE_OF_CONDUCT.md

 #### Report Handling Procedure

-When you make a report to an incident responder, they will gather information about the incident according to the BIDS Procedure For Incident Response.
+When you make a report to a member of the Code of Conduct working group, they will gather information about the incident according to the BIDS Procedure For Incident Response.

 After an incident responder takes the report, they will immediately establish a 3 person Code of Conduct Response Group with at least 1 (past or present) BIDS steering group members and 1 BIDS maintainer, unless there is a conflict of interest, in which case any non-interested parties will be contacted.

 If the incident is ongoing and needs to be immediately addressed, any of the members of the 3-person CoC response group may take appropriate action to ensure the safety of everyone involved.
 If the situation requires it, this may take the form of a referral to an appropriate non-BIDS entity, including local law enforcement.
 The BIDS community is not equipped to handle emergency situations.

-If the incident is less urgent, the report will be discussed by the Code of Conduct Working Group, which will meet to determine an appropriate response.
+If the incident is less urgent, the report will be discussed by the response group, which will meet to determine an appropriate response.
 Examples of possible incident responses are outlined in the BIDS Procedure For Incident Response.

 Procedures for in-person gatherings at e.g., conferences and workshops are likely handled by the local organizing committee to discuss all incidents and determine any necessary follow-up actions.
 Incidents can additionally fall within the scope of the BIDS CoC (e.g., if an incident occurs while a member of the community is speaking as a representative of BIDS).

 #### Following up with reporters

-Within one week of an incident report, a member of the Code of Conduct Working Group, or one of the lead responders, will follow up with the person who made the report and provided their contact information.
+Within one week of an incident report, a member of the response group, will follow up with the person who made the report and provided their contact information.
 The follow up may include:

-* An acknowledgment that the Code of Conduct responders discussed the situation
+* An acknowledgment that the Code of Conduct responders discussed the situation.
-* Whether or not the report was determined to be a violation of the Code of Conduct
+* Whether or not the report was determined to be a violation of the Code of Conduct.
-* What actions (if any) were taken to address the reported behavior
+* What actions (if any) were taken to address the reported behavior.

 In some cases, the lead responders may need to ask additional questions about the incident in order to identify the reported person.

 #### Conflict of Interest

-If an incident responder has a conflict of interest for a report, they will recuse themselves from the discussion and handling of the incident.
+If an member of the response group has a conflict of interest for a report, they will recuse themselves from the discussion and handling of the incident.
 The incident documentation will not be available to them, and they will excuse themselves from any conversations involving handling the incident.

 Examples of conflicts of interest include: